Unsupervised Learning of Neurosymbolic Encoders: Introduction

 \section{Introduction}

-Advances in unsupervised learning have enabled the discovery of latent structures in data from a variety of domains, such as image data~\cite{dupont2018learning}, words~\cite{mikolov2013distributed}, sound recordings~\cite{calhoun2019unsupervised}, and tracking data~\cite{luxem2020identifying}.
-For instance, a common approach is to use encoder-decoder frameworks, such as variational autoencoders (VAE)~\cite{kingma2013auto,mnih2014neural}, to identify a low-dimensional latent representation from the raw data that could contain disentangled factors of variation~\cite{dupont2018learning} or semantically meaningful clusters~\cite{luxem2020identifying}.
-Such approaches typically employ complex mappings based on neural networks, which can make it difficult to explain how the model assigns inputs to latent representations \cite{zhang2020survey}.
+Advances in unsupervised learning have enabled the discovery of latent structures in data from a variety of domains, such as image data~\citep{dupont2018learning}, sound recordings~\citep{calhoun2019unsupervised}, and tracking data~\citep{luxem2020identifying}.
+For instance, a common approach is to use encoder-decoder frameworks, such as variational autoencoders (VAEs)~\citep{kingma2013auto}, to identify a low-dimensional latent representation from the raw data that could contain disentangled factors of variation~\citep{dupont2018learning} or semantically meaningful clusters~\citep{luxem2020identifying}.
+Such approaches typically employ complex mappings based on neural networks, and explaining how the model assigns inputs to latent representations can be challenging \citep{zhang2020survey}.

-To address this issue, we introduce \emph{unsupervised neurosymbolic representation learning}, where the goal is to find a programmatically interpretable representation (as part of a larger neurosymbolic representation) of the raw data.
-We consider programs to be differentiable, symbolic models instantiated using a domain-specific language (DSL), and use neurosymbolic to refer to blendings of neural and symbolic.
-Neurosymbolic encoders can offer a few key benefits.
-First, since the DSL reflects structured domain knowledge, they can often be human-interpretable \cite{verma2018programmatically,shah2020learning}.
-Second, by leveraging the inductive bias of the DSL, neurosymbolic encoders can potentially offer more factorized or well-separated representations of the raw data (i.e., the representations are more semantically meaningful), which has been observed in studies that used hand-crafted programmatic encoders \cite{zhan2020learning}.
+In this paper, we introduce \emph{unsupervised neurosymbolic representation learning}, which allows part of a representation to be computed using symbolic \emph{encoder programs} written in a predefined domain-specific language (DSL).
+(The rest of the representation is computed using a neural network.)
+The use of such neurosymbolic encoders can offer two key benefits over purely neural approach.
+First, since a DSL reflects structured domain knowledge, neurosymbolic encoders can often produce representations that are human-interpretable \citep{verma2018programmatically,shah2020learning}.
+Second, as observed in studies that used hand-crafted programmatic encoders \citep{zhan2020learning}, these representations can potentially be more factorized or well-separated into meaningful categories than purely neural representations.